-If you had asked me at the start of the year if I’d be crocheting socks every month I probably would have scoffed and said, “Are you crazy?
+If you had asked me at the start of the year if I’d be crocheting socks every month in something called the Year of the Sock, I probably would have scoffed and said, “Are you crazy?
 With a job, life, and blog projects you think I have time to crochet a pair of socks each month?”
 The year is close to over and I have 10 pairs of crochet socks (I didn’t start until March) and I never dreamed I’d make this many socks, nevermind all in a year!

 But this would not have happened without Jennifer Olivarez (you may know her from Squirrel Picnic).
 Jennifer sparked an interest in not only me but many others who had been curious about crochet socks and maybe didn’t have the motivation, encouragement, or support.
 At the end of this crazy crochet journey I wanted to get Jennifer’s thoughts on the whole experience.
 Here is what she has to say:

 How did you come up with the idea to crochet a pair of socks each month for a year?